jusahah/Binary-Search-Tree/README.md

 Quick Guide:

 	// New instance of the BST.
-	// Constructor takes single argument which is the value of the root node. var BST = new BinarySearchTree(0);
+Constructor takes single arg which is the value of the root node. var BST = new BinarySearchTree(0);

 	// Build random tree with 40 nodes.
 No return value.